 Yesterday evening as I was sorting through my vintage camera collections and storing some models away, I found that my Olympus Trip 35 was loaded with a mostly exposed film which I must have started when I first obtained the camera.
 Rather than put the camera away with a part exposed film still in it, I took the last few exposures (about 4) around the house and developed the film.
+This post therefore shows the Olympus Trip 35 sample pictures from my first film.

 Since I have some stock ID11 developer made up, I used that in a 1+1 mix and developed for 10 minutes at 22 °C followed by Ilford rapid fixer at 1+9, also for 10 minutes.
 In order to check how much fixing time was needed I used the old trick of putting the film leader (which I cut off before loading the film in the tank) into the fixer to see how long it took to clear.